+People in midlife crisis will often release too much in order to try fresh answers.
 Chasing answers often will cause additional problems to crop up.
 Yes at times knowing an answer can help a person resolve an issue.
-However, most of the time it’s easier and quicker just to release and move on.
+There is an art to how to release with grace while finding new answers.
+However, most of the time it’s easier and quicker just to release everything and then move on.

 Another issue that wraps up into this is: when a problem is something that has evolved from multiple sources.
 It morphs into a seemingly complex issue requiring experts to untangle.

 But again release is often a shortcut… letting go of a whole entangled mess at once is often easier than untangling a long chain of events that were in the past and no longer matter.
 Looking to the past means holding on to problems that simply aren’t relevant in the now anymore.
 In other words: it’s common for a person to keep alive and energize their problems by trying to solve it with knowledge and holding onto the past.

 If you want an expert to help I am more than happy to assist: but release only requires you to hold true to your heart and let go of burdens chaining you down.
 You don’t need a locksmith of the heart to unlock the chains binding you: It’s a matter to stop carrying the chains limiting you.